angie-254/testaiapp-frontend/README.md

 # Campaign Tracker Frontend

-> **Project Context**: This is a demonstration application developed as part of a technical interview assessment, completed within a 24-hour timeframe.
-While it implements the core functionalities specified in the interview requirements, it is not intended to represent a full production application.
+> **Project Context**: This is a demonstration application developed as part of a technical interview assessment, completed within a 24-hour timeframe.While it implements the core functionalities specified in the interview requirements, it is not intended to represent a full production application.
 The focus was on demonstrating technical capabilities, code quality, and implementation of specific features as per the interview instructions.

 ## Live Demo